kellylok/helloworld/01_routine/2016_routine/routine_2016_8_8.md

 ***

 + Monday

- - [x] data structure of graph, note that it is entire chapter.
+ - [x] data structure of tree, note that it is entire chapter.
  - [x] review c++ basic syntax

+I had learned data structure of tree, including build and traverse a binary tree.

++ Tuesday
+ - [ ] review c++ basic syntax, the remaining content.
+ - [ ] data structure of tree, coding by it.